Article Quick Links - Post Table of Contents

 What is the best season pass for Lake Tahoe?

 If you are looking to visit multiple resorts, then IKON or EPIC are the multi passes that offer access to the best terrain in Lake Tahoe.
 EPIC pass has 3 Tahoe resorts (Heavenly, Kirkwood, Northstar) and with two of those on South Shore, it is definitely the best multi pass / season pass for South Lake Tahoe.
-For North Lake Tahoe, IKON pass offers the combined Alpine Meadows and Squaw Valley which would give access to the largest areas and best terrain in North Lake Tahoe (BONUS for access to Mammoth & June Lake).
+For North Lake Tahoe, IKON pass offers the combined Alpine Meadows and Olympic Valley of Palisades Tahoe which would give access to the largest areas and best terrain in North Lake Tahoe (BONUS for access to Mammoth & June Lake).
 Both of these major passes offer options throughout the country and even internationally so if you plan to travel then both are great and the decision depends on your destinations.

 If your plan is to stay local, then getting unlimited access to a nearby resort offers not only a more reasonable cost (especially for families), but also supports potentially a private resort, as well as usually offering a less crowded experience.